Last Year’s Winner: “Game of Thrones”

-With “Game of Thrones” over, a new game has begun — and there are a lot of contenders for the throne.
-Chief among them are Netflix’s beloved awards magnet “The Crown” and HBO’s chosen successor “Succession,” both of which performed well with the guilds (and the Globes) during their late 2019/early 2020 awards season.
-Both appear to be locks for a nomination, and both networks are likely already making Phase Two plans to help push their respective No. 1 boys over the top.
+With “Game of Thrones” over, a new game has begun — and there’s a fierce fight for the throne.
+Chief among them are Netflix’s budding awards darling “Ozark” and HBO’s chosen successor “Succession,” both of which performed well with the guilds (and the Globes) during their late 2019/early 2020 awards season.
+Both shows are tied for the most nominations of any drama series (18 each), and both networks are in the thick of Phase Two plans aimed at pushing their respective No. 1 boys over the top.

 1. “Succession” (HBO)